Set up billing with pods in Verily Workbench

 Pod roles and permissions

-The set of roles and permissions at the pod level is as follows.
-Note that Pod Manager is not on this list because it is an organization level role
+The set of roles and permissions at the pod level is as follows in the table below.
+Note that Pod Manager is not on this list because it is an organization-level role.

 Role | Description | Permissions |